P403n1x87/blighty/README.md

 [![Documentation Status](https://readthedocs.org/projects/blighty/badge/?version=latest)](https://blighty.readthedocs.io/en/latest/?badge=latest)
 [![Downloads](http://pepy.tech/badge/blighty)](http://pepy.tech/project/blighty)

-# blighty
+# Blighty

 ## Synopsis

-The **blighty** project is inspired by conky.
+The **Blighty** project is inspired by Conky.
 In essence, it is a collection of objects that allow you to quickly create a transparent window that you can draw on with cairo.
 But instead of coding your widgets in Lua, that perhaps end up calling Python as external tools, you can now code them natively in Python.

-Performance won't be as great as conky, with probably more resource being used for the same end result, but native Python support opens up for a lot more customisation possibilities in a snap of your fingers.
+Performance won't be as great as Conky, with probably more resource being used for the same end result, but native Python support opens up for a lot more customisation possibilities in a snap of your fingers.